|Nation||United States of America (USA)|

 |Launch Site||Cape Canaveral, Fla. / Launch Complex 12|

 Nov.
 18, 1961: Launch

 In Depth: Ranger 2

-NASA's Ranger 2 was designed to operate in a highly elliptical Earth orbit that would take it into deep space beyond the Moon.
+Like its predecessor, NASA's Ranger 2 was designed to operate in a highly elliptical Earth orbit that would take it into deep space beyond the Moon.

 Mission planners expected that during five months of operation, they could verify both the technical design of the vehicle and conduct key scientific experiments to study the space environment over a prolonged period.